Do you love DIY Scrap Wood Wall Art? But can’t find the right colors or patterns in the stores. Follow these steps to build it!

 Use as many full width pieces as possible.
 My small triangles in each piece are the pieces that needed cutting on the width and length of the design.

-The last couple of pieces may need to be cut carefully with whichever saw you are comfortable using for the job.
-You can find 4 Tips for How to Safely Cut Small Wood Pieces on a Miter Saw in another post.
+If you’re not sure how to safely cut small pieces on a Miter Saw, you can find 4 tips for How to Safely Cut Small Wood Pieces on a Miter Saw in another post.

 Step Five

-When you have the whole design finished and set in place to make sure you have nice tight miters, pick a few boards to raise with 1/4″ scraps, biscuits, mdf, etc. I went with 1 pattern in each piece to raise.
+When you have the whole design finished and dry fit, pick a few boards to raise with small pieces of 1/4″ plywood.
+I went with 1 pattern in each piece to raise.

 Step Six

-If you have a latex paint you want to use, I highly recommend using this DIY Chalk Paint Recipe from Latex Paint to turn latex paint into quick drying and easy to use chalk paint.
+If you have a latex paint you want to use, I highly recommend using the steps in this DIY Chalk Paint tutorial to turn latex paint into quick drying and easy to use chalk paint.
 Chalk paint is easier to sand and dries harder than latex.

 After painting and staining all of the pieces, I lightly sanded the edges on all of the pieces to add more character and extra dimension to the look.
 Finish by applying a matte poly top coat over each board.

-Attach a large Sawtooth hanger or hanging wire to the back and hang in place.
+Then I attached a large Sawtooth hanger to the back to hang it from.
 Wood art can be pretty heavy, so be sure to buy the right anchors or hanging hardware for the weight of your design.

 That’s it, you’ve built your own DIY Scrap Wood Wall Art.
 Give yourself a pat on the back.